Configure content caching

 -

-In the Last Version of Cached Content (Use Stale) box, select the Give the latest version of cached content if the source is unavailable checkbox.
+In the Last cached content version (Use Stale) block, check the Serve the last cached version if the source is unavailable.

 -